 For beginners, or anyone wanting to refresh their darkroom skills - not to be missed!

 This exciting community project combines photography, music and celebration with opportunities to meet the Windrush Elders in Bristol and find out more about this pioneering community.

 This beautiful book, to be published in November, is full of portraits of the Windrush Elders in Bristol, taken by photographer Garfield McKenzie, together with stories and reminiscences collected by Wendy Leocque.
 To find out more and order your copy in advance see the Pioneers Book page.

 Mr Roy Hackett with photographer Garfield McKenzie at St Pauls Learning Centre Café.

-We are gathering photos of the beautiful experimental images made during our recent series of Outdoor Photography Workshops to create a new exhibition at St Pauls Learning Centre this autumn.
+We are gathering photos of the beautiful experimental images made during our recent series of Outdoor Photography Workshops to create a new exhibition at St Pauls Learning Centre opening in November.

 In a series of outdoor workshops taking place in St Pauls, St Werburghs and Eastville Park, Bristol, participants selected leaves, flowers, grasses and found items such as feathers, to make images.
 We made our own light sensitive paper using everyday kitchen ingredients, such as turmeric and home-made developer out of coffee and washing soda, and created images in sunlight, no cameras required.